 Recent accounting pronouncements which may be applicable to us are described in Note 3 "Significant Accounting Policies" to our Consolidated Financial Statements included under Part II, Item 8 of this Annual Report on Form 10-K.

 Results of Operations

-Comparison of Year Ended 2023 to 2022
+Comparison of Year Ended 2024 to 2023

 Revenue from Awards.
-No revenue from awards was recognized for the years ended December 31, 2023 and 2022 in accordance with U.S. GAAP.
-No revenue from licenses was recognized for the years ended December 31, 2023 and 2022.
+No revenue was recognized for the years ended December 31, 2024 and 2023 in accordance with U.S. GAAP.